SalienDet: A Saliency-based Feature Enhancement Algorithm for Object Detection for Autonomous Driving: Experiments and Results

 \section{Experiments and Results}

 In this section, we conduct experiments on three datasets to demonstrate the effectiveness of the additional saliency map in object detection.
-These experiments aim to evaluate the proposed method on three different tasks: \textit{Close-Set}, \textit{Open-Set}, and \textit{Open-World Object Detection}.
+These experiments aim to evaluate the proposed method on three different tasks: Close-Set, Open-Set, and Open-World Object Detection.

 We use Adam optimizer with $beta1 = 0.5$ and $beta2 = 0.98$ for all experiments.
 Each batch consists of 16 images, and the learning rate is set to 1e-4.
-We performed all experiments using NVIDIA A100-80G GPU.
+We perform all experiments using NVIDIA A100-80G GPU.